sakshigupta3796/image_segmentation/README.md

 3. **Clusturing :** Last step is to implement the clustering algorithms on the extracted features using cosine similarity and hamming distance.

 # **Object Detection**
-Object detection is a computer vision technique for locating instances of objects in images or videos.
+**Object detection** is a computer vision technique for locating instances of objects in images or videos.
 Object detection algorithms typically leverage machine learning or deep learning to produce meaningful results.

+In **Object Detection** we locate the presence of objects with a bounding box and types or classes of the located objects in an image.

+> **Input:** An image with one or more objects, such as a photograph.

+> **Output:** One or more bounding boxes (e.g. defined by a point, width, and height), and a class label for each bounding box.

+Below image shows the example of Object Detection where the ``first image is an input Planogram image`` & ``second image is an output Planogram image`` with the ``detected Bounding Boxes & their thresholds``.

  <table>
         <tr>